WuChao-2024/rdk_en_wuc_check_fork/docs/python_development/pydev_dnn_demo/usb_camera.md

         print_properties(output.properties)
     ```

+- Data preprocessing

-- Data preprocessingUse OpenCV to open the USB camera device node `/dev/video8`, get real-time images, and resize the images to fit the input tensor size of the model.
+Use OpenCV to open the USB camera device node `/dev/video8`, get real-time images, and resize the images to fit the input tensor size of the model.

 ```python
 # open usb camera: /dev/video8